We all love our chickens, but how long do they live? The answer to the question can depend on so many things.

 Meat birds have a concise life.
 Some breeds can be butchered as early as 5 weeks.

 Other meat breeds such as the Red Ranger can be allowed to grow and commence laying if desired, depending on your requirements.

 Factors Affecting Life Expectancy

-There are still, of course, diseases which we can’t do much about, such as Mareks or lymphoid leucosis.
-But with careful management we can prevent the spread of such viral diseases.
+But with careful management, we can prevent the spread of such viral diseases.

-Nowadays in the backyard situation, they have purpose built coops that are designed to keep them cool in summer and warm in the winter.
+Nowadays, they have purpose-built coops in the backyard designed to keep them cool in summer and warm in the winter.

 They are sheltered from the worst of the weather and given bedding specifically for them – such luxury!
-There is no doubt that having safe, secure and protective housing has expanded the lifespan of a chicken.
+No doubt, having safe, secure, and protective housing has expanded the lifespan of a chicken.

 Free from drafts, warm, dry and safe from predation has improved their lot not only physically but mentally too.